 The provider had a recruitment policy and procedure to help them employ suitable staff.
 These reflected the relevant legislation.
-We looked at recently recruited staff and confirmed the provider followed their recruitment procedure.
+We confirmed the provider followed their recruitment procedure.

 We observed that clinical staff were qualified and registered with the General Dental Council and had professional indemnity cover.